TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Inductive Task.} First, we evaluate our method for the \textit{inductive} open-vocabulary segmentation setting, where both names and images of unseen classes are not accessible during training.
+First, we evaluate our method for the \textit{inductive} zero-shot segmentation setting, where both names and images of unseen classes are not accessible during training.
 Under this setting, our TagCLIP outperforms the mIoU(U) of previous works with significant margins of 7.4\% on PASCAL VOC 2012, and of 1.4\% on COCO-Stuff 164K.
 Detailed results are in \cref{tab:results}.
-The better performance in both unseen and seen classes is consistent with our motivation to improve the model's discrimination ability.
+The better performance on both unseen and seen classes is consistent with our motivation to improve the model's discrimination ability.

-We illustrate class-wise mIoU in \cref{fig:1_class_voc}.
-It shows that TagCLIP beats the current SoTA of every novel category on PASCAL VOC 2012.
-The margin is especially larger on hard classes, such as the \textit{tvmonitor}, where TagCLIP outperforms the current SoTA ZegCLIP \citep{zegclip} by 30.4\% to 86.7\%.
+\textbf{Class-wised performance.} We list the class-wised performance of seen classes in \cref{fig:1_class}(a) and unseen classes in \cref{fig:1_class}(b) on PASCAL VOC 2012.
+It shows that TagCLIP beats the current SoTA of every novel class on PASCAL VOC 2012.
+The margin is especially larger on hard classes, such as the \textit{tvmonitor}, where TagCLIP outperforms the current SoTA ZegCLIP \cite{zegclip} by 30.4\% to 86.7\%.
 The outstanding performance on unseen categories demonstrates the generalization ability of our TagCLIP.